cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 The JSON schema standard has its own [documentation](https://json-schema.org/), and you can also follow the `JSONSchema` interfaces exported by the lib.
 But as a convenience, we'll show here how to validate the common scenarios.

+## TypeScript 3.2 issue

+If you're using TypeScript 3.2, be sure to follow the following examples, ie. be sure to *externalize* your schema in a variable or constant *and* to use the *specific* interfaces, due to a regression issue in TypeScript 3.2 (see [#64](https://github.com/cyrilletuzi/angular-async-local-storage/issues/64) for more info).

 ## How to validate?

 ### Validating a boolean